mirogon/GodotMmo/Docs/GodotMmoTodo.md

-# Current Microtask
+# Current Task
-- [Client] Sends CreateCharacter packet to GameServer when clicking Create in the CreateNewCharacterScene
+- Create char at slot X

 # Current Macrotask
-- Create Character
+- Client has a list of account characters stored locally that he got from a packet from the server after login

 # TODO
-- Shared.cs in the GameServer project, that others also use for things like ECharacterClass enum, etc. that both need
+- Show received characters from server in select char scene
 - Download metin2 p server to check how the char creation screen works in the game
 - Create metin like char screen with 4 rotating bases (4 can be changed by changing a single number)
 - [GameServer] Keeps track of which player is successfully logged in with its session id, etc.